 I don’t think this is a bad thing but I would have just saved myself the worry and anxiety of the initial years.
 We got married after being introduced by this common family friend.
 It was a sort of arranged-yet-love kind of marriage.

 We hadn’t been intimate before with each other but we had both had plenty of sex before with other people.
 What was weird was that we assumed that it would be great for us to begin with because we knew the basics but our bodies were used to different things and it took us a good while to get there.

-But oh baby!
-When it did get there, it was like we had finished a long marathon together.
-We taught each other about each other’s bodies and it took a good deal of time and a lot of sex before it got good.
+But oh, boy!
+When we did get there, it was like we had finished a long marathon together.
+We taught each other about each other’s bodies, and it took a good deal of time and a lot of sex before it got good.
 We were both worried in the beginning but I wish I knew it would get better.
 I would have saved myself a lot of sleepless nights!